andremanzanosp/vagrant-cd/README.md

 git clone https://github.com/andremanzanosp/vagrant-cd.git
 ```

-Build and start all docker containers
+Start vagrant
 ```
 vagrant up
 ```

+* It may ask for Admin password, for mounting NFS shared folder
+* It can take a while, since it is going to download a bunch of things
+* It should build and start docker containers

 ---